LinguistDeveloper/clarive/docs/en/rules/palette/control/while.markdown

 ---
 title: WHILE condition
-icon: loop.gif
+icon: loop
 ---

 The WHILE control operation iterates a code block while the condition indicated is true.

 A WHILE block checks if the condition is true first, then executes the code.
-If you need the opposite, first the code, then check the condition, take a look at [DO-UNTIL](rules/palette/control/do-until).
+If you need the opposite, first the code, then check the condition, take a look at [DO-WHILE](rules/palette/control/do-while).

 To configure the WHILE control operation, the following values must be configured:

-* `Stash Variable` - the name of the variable that the condition will be checked against.
+- `Stash Variable` - the name of the variable that the condition will be checked against.
-* `Operator` - the condition comparison operator.
+- `Operator` - the condition comparison operator.
-* `Options` - gives the ability to set options for some of the operators.
+- `Options` - gives the ability to set options for some of the operators.
-* `Value` - the value to be compared against.
+- `Value` - the value to be compared against.

 ### Operators